 If USCIS approves your Form N-400, Application for Naturalization, we will schedule you to take the Oath of Allegiance at a naturalization ceremony.
 The naturalization ceremony is the culmination of the naturalization process.
-As USCIS safely resumes in-person services, some naturalization ceremonies may be conducted differently than in the past.
-Please follow instructions from your local office and read the USCIS Response to COVID-19 page for current safety measures.
 To ensure new citizens are able to experience certain elements of a ceremony, we have made the ceremony videos available below, including the president's congratulatory message.

 Below are additional ceremony videos that may be played at most naturalization ceremonies to help welcome you as America's newest citizens.